Cocoa: Co-Planning and Co-Execution with AI Agents: Lab Study Results

+We also computed performance metrics for both co-planning and co-execution from coded interactions and system logs.
+These included the number of step edits, reassignments, and output edits across all participants.
+Table \ref{t:usage-metrics} displays our results.
+Overall, 32.6\% of steps were edited and 17.4\% were reassigned.
+This shows that most plan steps proposed by the agent (the content of the step as well as the assignment) were accepted as-is.
+During execution, the agent surfaced an average of 12.9 discrete output items (i.e., papers, authors, topics, text entities) per step to users.
+On average, 2.1 (16.3\%) were deleted by participants, suggesting that the system had reasonable precision.

+However, these metrics alone may not paint a holistic picture about \system's use.
+To more deeply understand the context and rationale behind users' actions, we analyzed videos from our user studies (Fig. \ref{fig:timestamps-vis}) alongside qualitative transcripts from participants thinking aloud (Section \ref{s:lab-replanning}).

 In the rest of this section, we present quantitative and qualitative analyses of participants' data from our user study.
 We group these results by our research questions from the start of Section \ref{s:lab-study}.
+We denote the median rating of our baseline and \system as $M_b$ and $M_c$, respectively, and the Wilcoxon test statistic as $W$.